nikolailic0529/easyPortal-API/docs/Dev/README.md

 ## Keycloak

 Provides [Custom User Provider](https://laravel.com/docs/authentication#adding-custom-user-providers) for [Keycloak](https://keycloak.org/) to authenticate users , Also defines processors to synchronize users and permissions with Keycloak.

+## Logger

+Similar to [Telescope](https://laravel.com/docs/telescope) but more smart and can be used with long-running jobs.
+Currently used mostly to log queue jobs events.